golemfactory/golem-architecture/gaps/gap-16_golem_compose/gap-16_golem_compose.md

 ## Specification
 ### Golem Application Object Model
-An application hosted on Golem can be described by a set of data structures, which specify and represent all components of the applciationwhich are relevant from Golem's point of view.
+An application hosted on Golem can be described by a set of data structures, which specify and represent all components of the application which are relevant from Golem's point of view.
 The data structures are an Object Model of an application, which has following attributes:
 - Object Model has a schema - it consists of object types (for example a `payload`, a `service`, a `network`), and each object type has a set of fields/attributes (eg. a `payload` includes a `runtime`, `capabilities` and runtime-specific `params`)
 - Objects have relationships (eg a `services` is specified by a `runtime`, and may be part of a `network`)
 - Object Model can be maintained in memory of an _engine_